 While there have been post-marketing reports of adverse events including psychosis, hallucinations, paranoia, and even some suicides, the labeling change merely lists them and suggests that patients using CHANTIX should be observed for such problems and discontinue it and contact a healthcare provider should they experience such symptoms.

-The boxed warning was ordered in 2009, and CHANTIX sales dropped sharply from 7.3 million in the US in 2015 to a high of 7.3million in 2007.
+The boxed warning was ordered in 2009, and CHANTIX sales dropped sharply to 2.2 million in the US in 2015 from a high of 7.3million in 2007.

 According to Pfizer the drug had $198 million in global sales last year, the Wall Street Journal